Table of contents

 Cleaning is not everything.
 Now you need to maintain the order every day.
 To enjoy your empty inbox as often as possible, enter the following set of routines into your daily schedule:

 - Read the most important emails first.
-If the answer takes no more than a few minutes, then do it right away.
-Otherwise, mark the message with an exclamation mark (❗) and archive it – after a while it will appear in the To do inbox.
+If the response takes no more than a few minutes, do it right away.
+Otherwise, mark the message with an exclamation mark (❗) and archive it – after a few seconds, it will appear in the To do inbox.

-- If you reply to a message and wait for the recipient to respond, mark it with a check mark (✔️) and archive it – it will appear in the Waiting inbox.
+- If you reply to a message and you now wait for the recipient to respond, mark it with a checkmark (✔️) and archive it – it will appear in the Waiting inbox.